 SHOP NOW—free delivery anywhere in Australia

-That’s because Hirsch is a whistleblower.
-Formerly a promising metropolitan officer, now demoted and exiled to a one-cop station in South Australia’s wheatbelt.
-Called a dog by his brother officers.
-Threats; pistol cartridge in the mailbox.
+Hirsch is a whistle-blower.
+Formerly a promising metropolitan officer, now hated and despised.
+Exiled to a one-cop station in South Australia’s wheatbelt.
+Threats.
+Pistol cartridge in the mailbox.

 ‘Exceptional crime fiction.’